OnChainSurvivor/OnChainSurvivor/README.md

 ## Blockchain Integration 🔗

-**Smart Contracts**: Secure and transparent mechanics for upgrades and power-ups, The blockchain will serve official runs so the player can have their records stored forever.
+**Record Holding**: The blockchain will serve the challenges so players can have their records stored forever.
-**Decentralized Multiplayer**: Peer-to-peer multiplayer interactions using Peer to Peer technologies, this is for later in development.
+**Smart Contracts**: For holding player challengers consensus over the daily state of the game.
+**Real time diffulty Setting**: -----------------

 ## Development Roadmap 🛠️